UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/README.md

 **Introduction**

-*The number of IoT devices is increasing rapidly in the average household.*
-*Devices can be full-fledged application computers, but also inexpensive devices with a prescribed task.*
-*We try to create a user friendly automated firewall to help manage a large number of these devices.*
+*The number of IoT devices is increasing rapidly in the average household.
+Devices can be full-fledged application computers, but also inexpensive devices with a prescribed task.We try to create a user friendly automated firewall to help manage a large number of these devices.*

 **Background**

-*We read some papers that attempted to characterize network traffic patterns (See References [1])* *Patterns vary quite a lot from device to device, but there seems to be a category of home automation devices (smart bulb, smart lock, etc.) that follow a broad pattern*
-*That is, the devices have a set of IP addresses they talk to in the initialization stage, and they don’t add very many new addresses afterwards.*
-*We assume that the device is not compromised in this grace period. (i.e. No zero-day vulnerability)*
+*We read some papers that attempted to characterize network traffic patterns (See References [1]) Patterns vary quite a lot from device to device, but there seems to be a category of home automation devices (smart bulb, smart lock, etc.) that follow a broad pattern.That is, the devices have a set of IP addresses they talk to in the initialization stage, and they don’t add very many new addresses afterwards.
+We assume that the device is not compromised in this grace period. (i.e. No zero-day vulnerability)*

+## pfSense
+**Possible Firewall Choices**

+*IPFire: This is the first one we tried.
+Seemed to be well-maintained and allowed an ARM installation, so we hoped it would work on a Raspberry Pi 3.
+Problems with Installation, abandoned it*
+*OpenWRT: The ARM port seemed like it was not maintained.*
+*pfSense: By this point we aquired a NUC, so an x86 installation was viable.
+Our lab already uses it, so we had some familiarity.This was our final choice.
+Purpose-built hardware + software combo.*

+* Possible
 ![pfSenseLogo](https://github.com/UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/blob/master/media/pfSense-Logo.jpg)

 *Teensy 3.2 Microcontroller -* This is the microcontroller that interfaces with the motors to relieve some of the duties from the main computer.
 The choice is somewhat arbitrary since other uControllers could also work, but the Teensy is cheap and Arduino compatible, so writing software for it is straightforward.